arnavt78/bubbleos/README.md

 ## Downloading Standalone Executable

 BubbleOS does not have an installer program but instead has a standalone executable.
-BubbleOS is provided for the Windows, macOS and Linux operating systems.
+BubbleOS is provided for the Windows, macOS, and Linux operating systems.
 To download it, go to the Releases GitHub page.
-Download the respective executable from the assets.
+Download the respective executables from the assets.
 The filename is named according to the OS it is intended to be run on:

 - `windows-x64` for Windows
 - `linux-x64` for Linux